 - Enter the Remote ID value local IP address of the secondary system.

 - From the Authenticate by list, select "Preshared Key".
 This instructs the Smoothwall Firewall to authenticate the secondary system by validating a shared pass phrase.

 - Enter a Preshared Key pass-phrase, and then reenter the Preshared Key again to confirm it.

 - If you want to reduce bandwidth consumption, select the Use compression option.
 It's useful for low bandwidth connections but demands more processing power.

 - Do not select the Initiate the connection option.
 It's the responsibility of all secondary systems to initiate their own connection to the primary Smoothwall.

 - Enter a descriptive Comment, for example: Tunnel to Birmingham Branch, and click Add.

-All advanced settings can be safely left at their defaults.
-The Smoothwall lists it in the Current tunnels area.
 The next step is to create a matching tunnel specification on the remote system.